eirkateri/ST2S-RPPG/README.md

 # ST2S: A Spatiotemporal Two-Stage Learning Framework for Pulse Estimation

 ## Overview
-This repository contains the implementation of **ST2S**, a spatiotemporal two-stage learning framework for remote photoplethysmography (rPPG)-based heart rate estimation.
+This repository contains the implementation of **ST2S-rPPG**, a spatiotemporal two-stage learning framework for remote photoplethysmography (rPPG)-based heart rate estimation.
 The framework introduces a novel spatiotemporal representation of video data and a two-stage learning approach to improve pulse estimation accuracy by selecting the most informative input images for the regression model.

-**Note:** The accompanying paper for this work, *"ST2S-rPPG: A Spatiotemporal Two-Stage Learning Approach for Pulse Estimation Using Video"*, is currently under review.
-Details and updates will be shared upon publication.
+**Note:** The accompanying paper for this work, *"ST2S-rPPG: A Spatiotemporal Two-Stage Learning Approach for Pulse Estimation Using Video"* will be shared upon publication.

 ---